khoitd1997/aws_lambda_iot/README.md

 Code for lambda function as backend for iot devices, written in **python 3**

+## The IoT devices code

+The code for the IoT devices like esp8266 can be found at [aws iot device code](https://github.com/khoitd1997/aws_iot_device)

 ## Sphinx docs

 [Lambda Handler Docs](https://cdn.rawgit.com/khoitd1997/aws_lambda_iot/c5035dfa/docs/docs_build/html/index.html)

+## How to deploy to aws lambda

+Use the create_deployment script to get a lambda.zip then upload it to your lambda function console, before that makes sure you have created a lambda function with Alexa Smart Home as a trigger

 ## How the system works